i2kmt/i2kmt/README.md

-### Hi there 👋
+### Turtlemoon

 A gal who is really into biochemistry, mathematics and astronomy.
-I'm basically trying to collide these interests into something creative.
+I'm basically trying to converge these interests into something creative.

+I am currently:
+- Studying medicine
+- Spy on stars, planets and messier objects with my telescope
+- Helping on manufacturing @AcubeSAT

 <!--
 **i2kmt/i2kmt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.